Beyond Cryptocurrency: How Blockchain Technology Is Transforming Industries?

 Compliance & Auditing

 Data stored on blockchain-based systems is authentic and valid.
-Authorized personnel in an organization can conduct audit checks for compliance easily with the help of blockchain.
+Authorized personnel in an organization can conduct audit checks for compliance easily with the help of this technology.

-Many of the routine processes can be streamlined and automated with blockchain.
-From payroll tracking to managing business contracts, blockchain can help organizations manage processes more efficiently.
+Many of the routine processes can be streamlined and automated with it.
+From payroll tracking to managing business contracts, it can help organizations manage processes more efficiently.

 Gathering evidence and maintaining proper documentation is critical in legal proceedings.
 Lawyers are often flooded with a deluge of paperwork pertaining to various aspects of a case.
 A blockchain-based system can help law firms record and store such sensitive information securely.
 It also brings traceability to the system by enabling time-stamped cryptographic records.
 This enables legal authorities to make informed decisions and focus on more challenging aspects of the job rather than being held up with documentation.

-Blockchain also proves useful in litigation and settlement issues such as bank frauds, contractual disputes, mergers and acquisitions etc. Because these legal processes are time-consuming and heavy on paperwork, law firms can use blockchain to reduce time and effort and bring more transparency to the legal system.
+It also proves useful in litigation and settlement issues such as bank frauds, contractual disputes, mergers and acquisitions etc. Because these legal processes are time-consuming and heavy on paperwork, law firms can use this technology to reduce time and effort and bring more transparency to the legal system.

 A recent report by IDC claims that the worldwide spending on blockchain solutions will reach $15.9 billion by the year 2023.

-As blockchain experts find new ways to apply the technology across various fields, some blockchain solutions look more promising than others.
-Digital identity is one such application of blockchain that can transform how consumers, organizations, and even governments operate and utilize data.
+As blockchain experts find new ways to apply the technology across various fields, some solutions look more promising than others.
+Digital identity is one such application of the same technology that can transform how consumers, organizations, and even governments operate and utilize data.

 Cybersecurity is another area where blockchain can prove extremely useful.
 The concept of a decentralized network and immutable system settings and protocols enhances security and privacy of data.